WSP-PRNG-16: The Fastest 16-Bit PRNG With Good Quality

 wsp_prng_16_randomize() is the randomization function that accepts the following argument.

-s is a struct wsp_prng_16_s pointer with 2 32-bit unsigned integers s->increment and s->increment_offset, each initialized with any seed values.
+1: s is the struct wsp_prng_16_s pointer with 2 32-bit unsigned integers s->increment and s->increment_offset.
+Each must be initialized with any combination of values.

 The return value data type is uint16_t.